All pages

 123 Broad Street, Middletown CT 06457; (860) 347-2520; www.russelllibrary.org

-Contact: Denise Russo, Reference Librarian
+Contact: Reference desk

 Hours: Mon. - Thurs., 9 a.m. - 8:30 p.m.; Fri., Noon - 6 p.m.; Sat., 9 a.m. - 5 p.m. (school year); Sun 2 - 5 p.m. (closed Sun. mid-May to mid-Oct.)